Video Game Sound Effects: A Quick Guide

 By layering and combining individual sounds before modulating them through processes such as saturation, equalisation (EQ), and pitch and volume automation, you can create your own sound effects while maintaining a large degree of creative control and individuality.

 For this, you should use a DAW such as Ableton or Logic Pro, although any will do.
 Further refinement of your sound effects through the use of tools such as those included in the ERA bundle can give your sounds the final polish they need to stand up against professional sound designers.

 And don’t forget, if you find yourself unable to create that sound you’re looking for, help is always at hand with SFX Cellar.
-With a simple and inexpensive license subscription, you get access to thousands of hand-picked sound effects for use in any production on any platform worldwide.
+Start free and get access to thousands of hand-picked sound effects for use in any production on any platform worldwide.